devfile/devfile-web/libs/docs/src/docs/no-version/building-a-custom-devfile-registry.md

 ### Additional resources

-- For information on deploying the devfile index container image, see {% docs-link section="Registry" title="Deploying a devfile registry" text="deploying a devfile registry" /%}.
+- For information on deploying the devfile index container image, see [deploying a devfile registry](./deploying-a-devfile-registry).
-- For information on deploying to air-gapped environment, see {% docs-link section="Registry" title="Installation of in-cluster offline devfile registry" text="installation of in-cluster offline devfile registry" /%}.
+- For information on deploying to air-gapped environment, see [installation of in-cluster offline devfile registry](./installation-of-in-cluster-offline-devfile-registry).